Borderlands 4: Everything we know so far

 Borderlands 4 is being developed by Gearbox Software, the studio responsible for all mainline games in the franchise.
 The Gearbox CEO says that Borderlands 4 has been in development for "several years" – the studio's last game was Tiny Tina's Wonderlands in 2022.
 Borderlands 4 will be published by 2K Games – just as it did with the previous titles.
 This will, however, be the first Borderlands game to release with Gearbox Software operating as an owned and operated 2K studio – the company was acquired by Take-Two Interactive in 2024.

 Borderlands 4 has long been teased by both Take-Two and Gearbox.
-The game appeared on the Linkedin page for a former employee of a Gearbox support studio last year, and the publisher confirmed Borderlands 4 to be in active development back in March of this year.
-Randy Pitchford also started name dropping the game while trying to get out ahead of the adaptation – our Borderlands movie reviews didn't paint a glowing picture.
-Still, Pitchford recently told GamesRadar+ that "I’m confident that our fans are going to be very, very happy with the next video game project", and the studio is certainly on the right track after that reveal trailer.
+The game appeared on the Linkedin page for a former employee of a Gearbox support studio last year, and the publisher confirmed Borderlands 4 to be in active development back in March 2024.
+Randy Pitchford also started name dropping the game while trying to get out ahead of the adaptation – our Borderlands movie review didn't paint a glowing picture.
+Still, Pitchford recently told 12DOVE that "I’m confident that our fans are going to be very, very happy with the next video game project," and the studio is certainly on the right track after that recent Game Awards trailer.

-Looking for something new to play?
-Why not check out the upcoming PS5 games we think you should have on your radar right now.
+Why not check out the upcoming PS5 games and upcoming Xbox Series X games we think you should have on your radar right now.

 Josh West is the Editor-in-Chief of 12DOVE.
 He has over 15 years experience in online and print journalism, and holds a BA (Hons) in Journalism and Feature Writing.
 Prior to starting his current position, Josh has served as GR+'s Features Editor and Deputy Editor of games™ magazine, and has freelanced for numerous publications including 3D Artist, Edge magazine, iCreate, Metal Hammer, Play, Retro Gamer, and SFX.
 Additionally, he has appeared on the BBC and ITV to provide expert comment, written for Scholastic books, edited a book for Hachette, and worked as the Assistant Producer of the Future Games Show.
 In his spare time, Josh likes to play bass guitar and video games.
 Years ago, he was in a few movies and TV shows that you've definitely seen but will never be able to spot him in.